 And if any of the data gets deleted, the size will not reduce much in proportion to the deleted volume.
 This happens because the free space is thereafter possessed by the white spaces.
-However, there are certain ways that help managing the size of OST files, but first let’s discuss what offline Outlook Data files actually are.
+However, there are certain ways that help to manage the size of OST files, but first, let’s discuss what offline Outlook Data files actually are.

 What is an OST File?

 OST file is a replica of Exchange mailbox, being stored locally on the client machine when Cached Exchange Mode is enabled.
 It gets created automatically via Outlook offline folder feature and become active during Exchange offline mode.
 When connectivity is retained, these files automatically get synchronized to the Exchange account and all the data is updated thereafter.